reinhart1010/nix/docs/en/windows/wsl.md

 ---
 # wsl

-Manage the Windows Subsystem for Linux from the command-line.
+Manage the Windows Subsystem for Linux.
 More information: <https://learn.microsoft.com/windows/wsl/reference>.

 - Start a Linux shell (in the default distribution):